bridget-basiq/developers/content/API-Reference/2+Cars/query-cars.md

 ---

 # Querying cars
-In order to see all cars in our car databse you can use the `carList` query.
+In order to see all cars in our car database you can use the `carList` query.
 You can see a live example of this query including all available output parameters [here](https://playground.chargetrip.com/?page=carListAll).

 <api-reference-actions url="https://playground.chargetrip.com/?page=carList"></api-reference-actions>